DefGuard/docs/deployment-strategies/ova.md

 After importing the image, make sure to:

 1. Attach an appropriate network interface so the virtual machine can access your network.
-2. If you would like to change default user/password you can [do so with cloud-init](https://docs.cloud-init.io/en/latest/reference/yaml_examples/set_passwords.html) - if not, default user ubuntu with pass ubuntu will be created.&#x20;
+2. If you would like to change default user/password you can [do so with cloud-init](https://docs.cloud-init.io/en/latest/reference/yaml_examples/set_passwords.html) - if not, default user ubuntu with pass ubuntu will be created.

 ### Setting up Defguard